bmd1905/EasyMLOps/README.md

 make deploy_s3_connector
 ```

-Go to the `http://localhost:9021/` (default user and password is `minioadmin:minioadmin`) at the `Connect` tab and you should see a new connector called `minio-validated-sink` and `minio-invalidated-sink`.
+Go to `http://localhost:9021/` (default user and password is `minioadmin:minioadmin`) at the `Connect` tab and you should see new connectors called `minio-validated-sink` and `minio-invalidated-sink`.

 To see the MinIO UI, you can go to `http://localhost:9001/`.
 There are 2 buckets, `validated-events-bucket` and `invalidated-events-bucket`, you can go to each bucket and you should see the events being synced.